Yobuligo/ServiceProvider.TypeScript/README.md

 # ServiceProvider.TypeScript
 An implementation of the service provider / service locator pattern for TypeScript.
-To get more independent from concrete classes required entities, services, etc. are provided via interface type.
+To get more independent from concrete classes and tow write more flexiable code required entities, services, etc. are provided via interface type.
 The service provider is responsible for providing theses requested services.

 ## Installation